-The answer is simple – clients often receive incorrect advice on elder law from well meaning but ill informed accountants, financial planners, general practice lawyers or others.
+For those who don't, the answer is simple – clients often receive incorrect advice on elder law from well meaning but ill informed advisors, accountants, financial planners, general practice lawyers or others.

 Here are seven myths which relate to misconceptions clients have come in to see us with due to incorrect advice.

-I actually had a divorce lawyer representing my client’s soon to be ex-husband insist that she could not sell her house in the MAPT.
+I actually had a divorce lawyer representing my client's soon to be ex-husband insist that she could not sell her house in the MAPT.
 I wrote back that this was nonsense, having done it many hundreds of times and advising that nothing in the trust prohibits the sale.
 The proceeds are payable to the trust and remain protected.
-The trust may then buy a condo for example and the five year look back does not start over.
+The trust may then buy a condo for example and the look-back period does not start over.